squid-cache/squid-cache.github.io/Features/AddonHelpers.rst

 Squid runs the configured helper for each interface as a separate child process.
 Your helper can be written to detect other running instances of itself and communicate between them, effectively sharing memory and/or state outside of Squid regardless of the interface Squid is using to run each instance.

-NP: Just keep in mind that the number of instances (children) running on each interface is configurable and could be anything form zero to many hundreds.
+NP: Just keep in mind that the number of instances (children) running on each interface is configurable and could be anything from zero to many hundreds.
 So do not make any assumptions about which interface another instance is running on.

 == Squid operations which provide a helper interface ==